rattermeyer/ansible-role-git/README.md

 The packages_x11 are only installed if `gui_enabled` is set to `True`.
 If `gui_enabled` is `True` the merge tool will be meld, otherwise vimdiff.

+The git bash prompt version and theme can be customized using the `git_bash_prompt` variables.

 ```yaml
 ---
 # defaults file for git